Native American people

 Here is a website with images of

-and some photos and links about Native American dress in general.
+and some photos and links about Native Indian dress in general.

 The Hares didn't wear long headdresses like the